jangalinski/talk-kotlin-poet/_slides/Kotlin Meta Programming.md

 <grid drag="70 100" drop="right">

+<i class="fas fa-clipboard-list fa-4x"></i>

 ### Agenda

-* What is Meta Programming?
++ What is Meta Programming?
-* How does it work? - Live Coding
++ How does it work? - Live Coding
-* Where to go from here?
++ Where to go from here?

 </grid>

---
+---

 <!-- slide bg="[[images/meta-taal-lake.jpg]]" -->